ChefKissInc/NootedRed/README.md

 AMD iGPU support [Lilu](https://github.com/acidanthera/Lilu) plug-in.

-The Source Code of this Original Work is licensed under the `Non-Profit Open Software License version 3.0`.
+The Source Code of this Original Work is licensed under the `Thou Shalt Not Profit License version 1.0`.
 See `LICENSE`

 Requires [WhateverGreen](https://github.com/Acidanthera/WhateverGreen) to function properly.